bywatersolutions/devs.bywatersolutions.com/source/_posts/New-notice-for-patrons-that-owe-money.md

 title: New notice for patrons that owe money
 raised: 2000
 supporters: 1
-date: 2016-11-30 11:46:07
+date: 'Wed Nov 30 2016 04:46:07 GMT-0700 (Mountain Standard Time)'
 goal: 2000
+short_description: >-
-short_description: The goal of this development is to be able to send a notice to patrons that owe money on a monthly basis
+  The goal of this development is to be able to send a notice to patrons that owe money on a monthly basis
 tags: koha notices notice fine fines fee fees
 bug: 16149
-module: Accounting
+module: Funded
+published: true
+originalmodule: accounting
 ---

 ![Screenshot](image.png)